-Data Protection Laws: any applicable law relating to the processing of personal Data, including but not limited to the Directive 96/46/EC (Data Protection Directive) or the GDPR, and any national implementing laws, regulations and secondary legislation, for as long as the GDPR is effective in the UK;
+Data Protection Laws: any applicable law relating to the processing of Personal Data, including the GDPR, the UK GDPR, the DPA 2018 and any national implementing laws, regulations and secondary legislation effective in the UK;

 GDPR: the General Data Protection Regulation (EU) 2016/679;

 Coincover, we, us, or our – Digital Assets Limited (trading as Coincover), a company incorporated in England and Wales with registered number 11356137 whose registered office is at C/O Capital Law Limited Capital Building, Tyndall Street, Cardiff, Wales, CF10 4AZ;

 Personal Data, Controller, Processing and Data Subject all have the meanings attributed to them in Data Protection Laws;

 UK GDPR: the GDPR as it forms part of the law of England and Wales, Scotland and Northern Ireland by virtue of section 3 of the European Union (Withdrawal) Act 2018 and as amended by the Data Protection, Privacy and Electronic Communications (Amendments etc) (EU Exit) Regulations 2019; and